 The device supports master and slave SPI interfaces.
 The SPI provides an independent serial communication channel to communicate synchronously with peripheral devices in a multiple master or multiple slave system.
 The interface allows access to a four-wire, full-duplex serial bus, and can be operated in either master mode or slave mode.
 Collision detection is provided when two or more masters attempt a data transfer at the same time.
-The maximum data rate of the SPI is 1/4 the system reference clock frequency for slave mode.
+The maximum data rate of the SPI is 1/4 the system reference clock frequency for slave mode and 1/2 the system clock frequency for master mode.